aliciinar/Ceng453-TermProject-backend/README.md

 PS: hopefully this counts as API document and API collection since i am not sure what else it might means.

-I could not configure the swagger ui link above.
-To open the swagger ui please use src/index.html file

 Tests are at src/test/java/com